ga4gh-beacon/B2RI_Documentation/docs/faq.md

 ### Is the response data encrypted?

-The response is encripted by the `https` protocol.
+By default the API will start as `http`.
+The request/response can be encripted by adding the `https` protocol on top.

 ## B2RI (General)